Why we need teams

 - In 2017 we continued our work at the 21st of October Institute by adding three more classrooms.

-- In 2018 we will continue by adding another four labs over the the Director’s and Teachers’ office area.
+- In 2018 we continued by adding another four classrooms over the the Director’s and Teachers’ office area.

 INTERESTED IN BEING ON TEAM?